isomerpages/govtech-stp/_work-pass-holder-lane/00a-wphl-overview.md

 ### Travelling from Hong Kong under the Air Travel Bubble (ATB) Arrangement

+Singapore Work Pass Holders and their dependants must obtain MOM's entry approval to enter Singapore.

 Pass holders travelling from Hong Kong to Singapore may take either:
 <ol style="font-size:18px; list-style-type:upper-alpha;">
   <li style="font-size:18px; line-height:1.5;">a flight designated by the Singapore Government and Hong Kong Government under the ATB; or